rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 07 - Capture Active Directory Credentials with Evil-Twin Attack.md

-Select "Eaphammer Cred Capture" from the menu.
+Select "Evil Twin" from the menu.
 Allow up to 30 seconds to initialize the network.

 ![[Pasted image 20250125094159.png]]